SichangHe/igem-2022-dku-backup/src/description.md

 Microbes, especially yeasts, are hard to preserve for a long time under room temperature.
 Besides, the acidic and digestive environment inside the gut prevents most organisms from getting to the intestine where *Shigella* locates in.
-In order to preserve the engineered yeasts and deliver them into the intestine with smallest deficiency, we designed the shellac-cased microcapsules.
+To preserve the engineered yeasts and deliver them into the intestine with the smallest deficiency, we designed the shellac-cased microcapsules.
 Shellac is a natural material that can be used as encapsulating material for microcapsules that can wrap and package molecular matters like drugs and cells[^Huang2020].
-The properties of shellac include high intensity, which can protect the encapsuled matters; hydrophobicity, making it easier for storage; only disintegrate at basic solution, which means that the microcapsules would not disintegrate in the acidic environment of stomach, but only dissolve in basic environment of small intestine where the target pathogen resides[^Huang2019].
+The properties of shellac include high intensity, which can protect the encapsulated matters; hydrophobicity, making it easier for storage; only disintegration at the basic solution, which means that the microcapsules would not disintegrate in the acidic environment of the stomach, but only dissolve in basic environment of the small intestine where the target pathogen resides[^Huang2019].
 Previous research has proven the efficiency of shellac microcapsules delivery of probiotics[^Mei2018] [^Gately2017] [^Hamad2013].
-With the light of this, we also designed the capsulation for the engineered yeasts.
+In light of this, we also designed the capsulation for the engineered yeasts.
 By producing the microcapsule powder of yeasts, they can be subsequently packaged into macro capsule entities and be productized.

 ### Lactococcus